-- Cash Match and Program Income Certification Form; - Cost Sharing Proposal (SBA Form 1224);
+- Cash Match and Program Income Certification Form. - Cost Sharing Proposal (SBA Form 1224).

-\\ SF-424B and SF-LLL are also incorporated as part of the electronic Application form on Grantsolutions.gov.
-All other required Certification Forms not included in GrantSolutions.gov can be obtained from OSBDC at: SBDC Forms and Worksheets and uploaded as Attachments to the Application.
-See Section 4.1.4 for the order of Attachments.
+SF-424B and SF-LLL are also incorporated as part of the electronic Application form on Grants.gov.
+All other required Certification Forms not included in Grants.gov can be obtained from OSBDC at: SBDC Forms and Worksheets and uploaded as Attachments to the Application.
+See Section 4.1.4 for the list of Attachments.

 4.1.4.
-Attachments and Exhibits
+Attachments